mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 		- **TestApp**: A UWP application that allows you to load your images and call the various cognitive services on them, then explore the results.
 Useful for experimentation and exploration of your images.
 		- **TestCLI**: A Console application allowing you to call the various cognitive services and then upload the images and data to Azure.
 Images are uploaded to Blob Storage, and the various metadata (tags, captions, faces) are uploaded to Cosmos DB.

 		Both _TestApp_ and _TestCLI_ contain a `settings.json` file containing the various keys and endpoints needed for accessing the Cognitive Services and Azure.
-They start blank, so once you get your Azure Pass up and running we can provision your service keys and set up your storage account and Cosmos DB instance.
+They start blank, so once you provision your resources, we will grab your service keys and set up your storage account and Cosmos DB instance.

 	- **LUIS**: Here is the LUIS model for the PictureBot.
 You will create your own, but if you fall behind or want to test out a different LUIS model, you can use the .json file to import this LUIS app.
 	- **Models**: These classes will be used when we add search to our PictureBot.